-If you’re like many digital marketers, you’ve probably heard about Conversion Rate Optimization – or CRO – and know it’s important, but don’t really understand what it is, how it works, or why it’s important to you.
+If you’re like many digital marketers new to optimization, you’ve probably heard about Conversion Rate Optimization – or CRO – and know it’s important, but don’t really understand what it is, how it works, or why it’s important to you.

-This article will set all that straight for you.
+This article will set everything straight for you.

 Sound complex?
 Let’s break that idea down a little.

 Ok.
 First, let’s start with the idea that CRO is a system, or process, that uses data and modelling, or information.

 You may be wondering, where do we get this data?

 Or, a heatmapping tool, like Crazy Egg.

 You can gather and apply this data to learn about your users and their behaviors to figure out the best way to get them to “convert”.